robinwu9000/capstone-pley/README.md

 ## Bonus
++ can view users and their reviews
 + can edit/suggest changes to business details
 + have business owner accounts
++ integrate Google maps
 + can filter based by distance from current location
 + add more details to a business
   + subsequently be able to filter by these details